tldr-pages/tldr/pages/common/pio-package.md

 # pio package

 > Manage packages in the registry.
-> Packages can only be removed within 72 hours (3 days) from the published date.
+> Packages can only be removed within 72 hours (3 days) from the date that they are published.
 > More information: <https://docs.platformio.org/en/latest/core/userguide/package/>.

-- Create a tarball from the current directory:
+- Create a package tarball from the current directory:

 `pio package pack --output {{path/to/output_tarball.tar.gz}}`

-- Publish the current directory:
+- Create and publish a package tarball from the current directory:

 `pio package publish`